-The University of Arkansas School of Law, ranked second in the U.S. in National Jurist magazine’s Top 20 Values in legal education and U.S. News and World Report‘s top 45 public law schools, will prepare you for success.
+The University of Arkansas School of Law, ranked second in the U.S. in National Jurist magazine’s Top 20 Values in legal education and among U.S. News and World Report‘s top 36 public law schools, will prepare you for success.
 Located in the heart of the beautiful University of Arkansas campus, the law school offers challenging courses taught by nationally recognized faculty, unique service opportunities, and a close-knit community that puts law students first.

 - 350 J.D.
 Students